-Immerse yourself in the marine mammal fieldwork that MICS has conducted for 40 years!
+Immerse yourself in the marine mammal fieldwork that MICS has conducted for over 40 years!

 NOTE: COVID-19 (Coronavirus)

 For the first time in 42 years, MICS remained closed during the 2020 summer field season due to the global covid-19 situation.
-We are now in preparation for our 2021 field season and we hope to be able to conduct our research season from June on, while respecting the best work conditions for our staff, partners and for the people from the local community.
+The 2021 field season is on and we strive to respect the health and safety of our staff, partners and people from the local community.